rehammahal/Robot_Arm_Control/README.md

 This project is the programming part of the main project to design and implement a robotic arm of a fencing robot that I'm working on with a team.

-In this task I designed a user interface with six sliders that control the movement of six motors in the range between 0 to 180 degrees, using HTML, CSS, and javascript.
+In this task, I designed a user interface with six sliders that control the movement of six motors in the range between 0 to 180 degrees, using HTML, CSS, and javascript.

 Also, I created a database that saves motors' values by clicking the save button from UI after choose values for sliders, using PHP and SQL.